gaschler/bounding-mesh/README.md

 ##### `class Triangle`
 A triangle of a mesh.
-Keeps references of it's vertices and edges.
+Keeps references of its vertices and edges.
 Also provides the plane containing the triangle in space.

 *   `Triangle()`
     Creates an empty triangle.